dimdenGD/ultimate-express/README.md

 ## Tested middlewares

-Most of the middlewares that are compatible with Express are compatible with µExpress.
+Almost all middlewares that are compatible with Express are compatible with µExpress.
 Here's list of middlewares that we test for compatibility:

 - ✅ [body-parser](https://npmjs.com/package/body-parser) (use `express.text()` etc instead for better performance)
 - ✅ [cookie-parser](https://npmjs.com/package/cookie-parser)